refutationalist/saur/README.md

 If you want to run PV or HVM domU's, PCI passthrough, or even VNC consoles on your PVH domU's, you need QEMU.  ``xen-qemu`` provides a QEMU compatible with Xen.
 On the other hand, if you're running basic domUs in a PVH environment, QEMU is not needed.
 But you'll probably want it anyway.

 Xen support in QEMU has been upstreamed for quite some time but QEMU in ``[extra]`` does not support it, as building it requires Xen libraries.
 We have previously depended on a builtin version of QEMU that Xen builds, but it lags behind QEMU official and is difficult to patch.
-As of 4.16.2, we now build QEMU for Xen separately from QEMU.
-The build options are pulled directly from Xen's QEMU build and are designed to not interfere with QEMU from ``[extra]``.
+As of 4.16.2, we now build QEMU for Xen separately.
+The build options are pulled directly from Xen's built-in build and are designed to not interfere with QEMU from ``[extra]``.

 ### xen-pvhgrub